Does the People’s Pervert really need another intro?

 Talking with this stylish 69-year-old remains a singular joy.
-It's clear that he has the same devilish glee and love of life’s absurdities that he did as a young renegade filmmaker — though he’d probably rather just hear that he looks good.
-From his classic films such as “Pink Flamingos,” “Hairspray” and “Serial Mom,” to New York Times bestselling books and television appearances, Waters has become a cult of personality unto himself.
+It's clear that he has the same devilish glee and love of life’s absurdities that he did as a young renegade filmmaker — though he’d probably rather hear that he looks good.
+From his classic films such as “Pink Flamingos,” “Hairspray” and “Serial Mom,” to New York Times bestselling books, musicals, art shows and television appearances, Waters has become a cult of personality unto himself.
 A glorious institution of sleaze.

 Style caught up with him by phone before his one-man show at the Byrd Theatre, which also features a midnight screening of his 1990 rockabilly musical, “Cry-Baby,” the debut leading role for future A-lister, Johnny Depp.
-I break the ice by telling Waters that one of his Baltimore buddies advised me to resist being a fan boy, though it's something I can't really hide; I wish every town had a director making hilariously offensive cult films.
+I break the ice by telling Waters that one of his Baltimore buddies advised me to resist being a fan boy, though it's something I can't really hide: I wish every town had an Anal Ambassador making hilariously offensive cult films.

 Style: So congrats on your Rhode Island School of Design commencement speech becoming a book.
 My favorite part is when you say you feel rich because you’ve figured out “how to live a life without assholes” — then suddenly there’s this lone, wild lemur scream in the audience.